Real Thai Food-A Tourists Dilemma

-My favorite rice & chicken eatery is in Old Chiang Mai.
+My favorite kao mun gai (fat rice & chicken) eatery is in Chiang Mai.
 (See my rare video below!)
 It’s been dishing up kao mun gai, satay and miscellaneous poultry guts for over 60 years-far longer than Chiang Mai has been a tourist mecca.

-This restaurant is always hustling and bustling.
-But rarely do White people eat there, just Thais.
-And that’s the bone I want to pick with you farangs.
+This restaurant is well known to all the local Thais- always hustling and bustling.
+But rarely do White people eat here, just Thais.
+And that’s the bone I want to pick with you farangs (White people).

-From inside the restaurant, you can watch the farangs walk by on the sidewalk out front.
-(Chiang Mai is swamped with farang tourist-almost all White people.)
-Most tourists are unaware that they’re even walking past an eatery that the locals consider one of the best fat rice & chicken places in all Chiang Mai.
+From inside, you can watch the farang tourists stroll by on the sidewalk out front.
+(Chiang Mai is swamped with farang tourists.)
+Most farangs are unaware that they’re even walking past an eatery that the locals consider one of the best fat rice & chicken places in all Chiang Mai.
 A few farangs stop briefly to look inside, but quickly continue walking.

 The white tourist sees only Thai faces eating there; plucked chickens hanging upside down where the food is prepared; chalkboard menus only in Thai; and an eatery looking dingy and “dirty” to their white eyes.
 The farang tourists (or at least those who even noticed the restaurant) quickly conclude that this eatery isn’t for them.
 Thais only.